Magikcraft/magikcraft-lore-core/scrolls/aspecto.en.md

 # Aspecto

+`magikcraft.io.aspecto`

-`magikcraft.io.aspecto` returns the location where you are looking.
+Returns the location where you are looking.

 * Arguments: none
 * Returns: `BukkitLocation`